stfc/PSyclone/doc/developer_guide/psy_data.rst

 .. method:: PreEnd(this)

-    The method ``PreEnd`` is called after all variables before the instrumented region have been provided.
+    The method ``PreEnd`` is called after all variables have been provided before the instrumented region.
 This call is also not inserted if no variables are provided.

 .. method:: PostStart(this)